 About the research

-From November 2020 to May 2021, Carers Trust Scotland carried out research to understand the experiences and challenges that the pandemic led to in Scotland for unpaid carers, and consequently, carer support workers and carer services.
+Carers Trust Scotland recognise and set a value on listening to the diverse experiences of unpaid carers, local carer organisations and supporters.
+We carried out research to understand the experiences and challenges that the pandemic led to in Scotland for unpaid carers, and consequently, local carer support workers and local carer organisations.

 Many unpaid carers found that they were spending more time caring, with less opportunity to get a break.
 Many felt the needs of the person(s) they care for had intensified, and found their responsibilities increasing as a result of other services being paused or closed.
 This impacted on unpaid carers' mental and physical health.

-The challenges unpaid carers faced also had an impact on carer support workers.
+The challenges unpaid carers faced also had an impact on local carer support workers.
 Many found that their role changed to provide increasing emotional support to unpaid carers.
-The pausing of other services, as well as the complexity of carers' circumstances, increased the workload for many carer service support workers.
+The pausing of other services, as well as the complexity of unpaid carers' circumstances, increased the workload for many local carer organisation support workers.

-The research makes recommendations and suggestions to support carer service support workers as they move out of the crisis phase of the pandemic.
+The research makes recommendations and suggestions to support unpaid carers and local carer organisation support workers in the recovery phases from the pandemic.